TimBilliet/decompiled-crystalclient/README.md

 # Working original forge version of crystalclient

-This branch has some minor tweaks and fixed but no added features from the original
+This branch has some minor tweaks and fixed but no added features

 ## How to generate a working jar
 1. Run the gradle task "reobfShadowJar"